-Umpires in table tennis have a much narrower margin of action compared to other sports, like football or basketball, where controversial decisions happen on a daily basis.
-It is quite difficult to find situations where an umpire decision has a strong impact on the game.
+Umpires in table tennis have much less scope of action compared to other sports, like football or basketball, where controversial decisions happen on a daily basis.
+It is quite difficult to find situations where an umpire’s decision has had a strong impact on the game.
 Considering the scoring system, which has several sets and points in each set, crucial decisions are rarely taken in the deciding points.
 Consequently, finding examples of controversy is not an easy task.

-However, 2017 ITTF World Tour Qatar Platinum Open has just finished with a couple of matches which were severely affected by two difficult umpire decisions.
+However, the 2017 ITTF World Tour Qatar Platinum Open has just finished with a couple of matches that were severely affected by two difficult umpire decisions.

-In this article, we will analyze these two decisions, providing some facts about the rules there were applied.
-We will also review some of the most controversial decisions of the table tennis history.
-Finally, we will check how other sports handle similar issues and how table tennis could improve on this matter.
+In this article, we will analyze these two decisions, providing some facts about the rules they applied to.
+We will also review some of the most controversial decisions in table tennis history.
+Finally, we will check out how other sports handle similar issues and how table tennis could improve on this matter.

 Trouble in Qatar

-This year’s edition of the Qatar Open was totally up to the expectations.
+This year’s edition of the Qatar Open was completely up to expectations.
 An astonishing seeding list with most of the top ranked players offered us the chance to enjoy several exciting matches.

-As it usually happens in this kind of events, Chinese players qualified for the finals of both Men and Women Singles draws.
+As usually happens in these kind of events, Chinese players qualified for the finals of both the Men’s and Women’s Singles draws.
 This time, Ma Long and Chen Meng won the champion crowns.

 #1 Kenta Matsudaira – Liang Jingkun

 The best rally of the match and an uncertain edge ball.
 Umpires decided to consider it as a valid one.
 Therefore, the Chinese player won the point, set and match.
-Kenta Matsudaira had a mix between an unbelieving and a sarcastic face.
-No complain changed the result.
+Kenta Matsudaira’s feelings of disbelief and annoyance were clear to see on her face but no amount of complaining changed the result.

-Reactions did not take long to appear on social media.
-ITTF led the polemic, posting the video on Facebook, Twitter and Instagram, with a simple survey question:
+It didn’t take long for reactions to appear on social media.
+The ITTF led the polemic, posting the video on Facebook, Twitter and Instagram, with a simple survey question:

 Some top players commented using their personal accounts:

-And, as can be read, there was a general position: the ball was OUT.
-Not only the players agreed on that, but most of the fans and followers.
-No doubt for anybody.
-However, umpires and the Chinese player had a different opinion.
+And, as can be read, there was a general consesus: the ball was OUT.
+Not only the players agreed on that, but most of the fans and followers did, too.
+No doubt from anybody except the umpires and the Chinese player, who had a different opinion.